SkymeFactor/DELL_nets_generator/README.md

 10.20.0.0/16
 1.2.3.0/24
 ```
-The Solution is built inside a docker container, run instructions:
+The Solution is pre-built inside a docker container, in order to run follow the instructions:
 ```
 $ ls data/
 in.txt